 Get Answers and Drug-Free Pain Relief Options at South Shores

 Ketamine has been used as a pain-relief drug for a long time, but the results are decidedly mixed.
-While infusions show some efficacy, ketamine sprays and troches meant for daily use have shown less promise.
+While infusions show some efficacy, sprays and ketamine troches meant for daily use have shown less promise.
 And, in particular, daily use of ketamine can become habit-forming and result in dependence.

 Ketamine addiction treatment at South Shores offers a robust treatment plan for ketamine use that also addresses issues with chronic pain through holistic methods.
 However, if you are using the drug for pain relief, you may be wondering: how long does ketamine pain relief last?